-Carroll County, in conjunction with the Federal Aviation Administration (FAA) and Maryland Aviation Administration (MAA), completed an Airport Master Plan Update (MPU) in 2015 for the Carroll County Regional Airport (DMW).
-The primary goal of the master planning effort was to establish a solid plan for the future development of the Carroll County Airport that emphasizes and incorporates feasible airport improvements.
-Currently, there is one runway at DMW, Runway 16-34, which is 5,100 feet long.
-The 2015 MPU recommends that a 5,500 foot, replacement runway be constructed just west of the existing runway to appropriately accommodate the existing and forecasted aircraft demand at the Carroll County Airport over the 20-year planning horizon.
-The existing runway would then be decommissioned.
+Carroll County, along with the Federal Aviation Administration (FAA) and Maryland Aviation Administration (MAA), completed an Airport Master Plan Update (MPU) in 2015 for the Carroll County Regional Airport.
+The goal was to create a plan for the future development of the airport that uses achievable airport improvements.
+Currently, there is one runway at DMW: Runway 16-34, which is 5,100 feet long.
+The 2015 MPU recommends the construction of a 5,500 foot replacement runway just west of the existing runway.
+This would help the existing and forecasted aircraft demand at the Carroll County Airport over the next 20-years.
+Then we would no longer need the existing runway.

-Several associated projects are also proposed, including the realignment of Meadow Branch Road west of the airport, in order to accommodate the replacement runway and to meet FAA-prescribed design standards for safety.
+Several similar projects were also proposed, including the realignment of Meadow Branch Road west of the airport.
+This would help accommodate the replacement runway and to meet FAA-prescribed design standards for safety.

 For more information on the proposed runway extension project, please contact Airport Management at 410-876-9885.